Skip to main content

 Unsend messages

 Automatically withdraw free or locked messages within hours &/or minutes of the fan receiving it to avoid looking spammy.
 This will remove all messages in the sequence.
+Alternatively, you can manually retract messages from the Message page within 24 hours if automatic settings are not enabled.

 Stop message sequence